“Forgotten Hollywood Forgotten History”- across ‘The Pond’

 Manny P. here -

-The David O. Selznick classic film is on display in Forgotten Hollywood Forgotten History (Chapter Six), as I showcase the golden year of 1939.
+The David O. Selznick classic is on display in Forgotten Hollywood Forgotten History (Chapter Six), as I showcase the golden year of 1939.
 The subject of the chapter, Thomas Mitchell, co-starred in the film playing the O’Hara patriarch.Ann_Rutherford_in_Love_Finds_Andy_Hardy_trailer

 By the way, the photo I used is from her film Love Finds Andy Hardy.
 Rutherford could easily have been mentioned in Chapter 12 of my book (Ladies In Waiting), since she had a wonderful career at MGM.
 She was a staple in the Andy Hardy series, and appeared in the 1938 version of A Christmas Carol, Pride and Prejudice, and The Secret Life of Walter Mitty.

-Glad to here that Ann Rutherford made her way back into the spotlight.
+Glad to here Ann Rutherford made her way back into the spotlight.
 She definitely deserves this moment in the sun…

 ~ ~ ~

-A quick reminder.
-If you are in the Seattle area this weekend, make sure you stop by the city’s Book Fair at The Columbia City Event CenterThe Book Publishers Network will have a booth with some great titles on display.
+A quick reminder… If you are in the Seattle area this weekend, make sure you stop by the city’s Book Fair at The Columbia City Event CenterThe Book Publishers Network will have a booth with some great titles on display.
 Of course, this also might be a perfect opportunity to pick up your copy of Forgotten Hollywood Forgotten History

 October 22nd, 2009